PrincetonUniversity/gpu_programming_intro/05_cuda_libraries/README.md

 GLPATH=/lib64 make TARGET_ARCH=x86_64 SMS="80" HOST_COMPILER=g++  # use 70 on traverse and adroit v100 nodes
 ```

 Note that `nbody` will not run successfully on adroit since the GPU nodes do not have `libglut.so`.
-The the library could be added if needed.
+The library could be added if needed.
 One can compile and run this code on adroit-vis using `TARGET_ARCH=x86_64 SMS="35"`.